Voidhunter44/Internet-researcher/README.md

 ## Usage Instructions

-### Running the Pre-built Application
+### Running the Research Engine

-1. Double-click `scripts\run-viewer.bat` to start the viewer application
+1. Double-click `scripts\run-engine.bat` to start the research engine
-2. Double-click `scripts\run-engine.bat` to start the research engine
+2. Create or modify `research_request.txt` with your search query
-3. Create or modify `research_request.txt` with your search query
+3. Check `research_response.txt` for the results
-4. Watch the results appear in the viewer window
+4. View activities in `research.log`

 ### Testing the System